heysep/sepehr.github.io/_posts/2015-10-27-mac-terminal-productivity.md

 layout: post
 title: Terminal Productivity Tips for (awesome) Developers
 ---
-These are some settings, keyboard shortcuts, and configs for making you a more productive (read awesome) software engineer.
+These are some settings, keyboard shortcuts, and configs aimed for novice developers for making you a more productive (read awesome) software engineer.

 Get them setup and internalized, at first they'll seem challenging as would any new habit.
 Gradually, they will begin to save you hours if not more.

-# Terminal (Mac Only)
+# Terminal (Mac)

 ## Keyboard Shortcuts

 **This one alone will save you hours:**

 - Move word by word: